Scottish hip-hop: History

-Several artists within the hip hop community also became galvanised by the 2014 Scottish independence referendum.
+Several artists within the Hip Hop community also became galvanised by the 2014 Scottish independence referendum.
 The likes of Loki and Stanley Odd championed the Yes vote.
-The former emerged as an activist and cultural voice on behalf of the hip hop community, while the latter went viral with their single "Son, I Voted Yes".
+The former emerged as an activist and cultural voice on behalf of the Hip Hop community, while the latter went viral with their single "Son, I Voted Yes".

 Elsewhere, several acts within the scene broke into the mainstream.
 The likes of Hector Bizerk and The LaFontaines earned prestigious slots at the T in the Park festival, as well as widespread critical recognition.
-Meanwhile, Young Fathers, a hip hop group from Edinburgh, achieved UK-wide success with their album "Dead", for which they won the Mercury prize.
+Meanwhile, Young Fathers, a Hip Hop group from Edinburgh, achieved UK-wide success with their album "Dead", for which they won the Mercury prize.
 While Edinburgh's Madhat McGore pushed the music further down south, working with English acts and appearing on Charlie Sloth's BBC Fire in the Booth.
-Eastborn toured Australia, the US and China, as well as guest slot presenter of BBC 1xtra.
+Eastborn toured Australia, the US and China, as well as guest slot presenter on BBC 1xtra.

-Edinburgh Born Rob Mitchell leads Abstract Orchestra, a British hip hop orchestra that are known for reworking classic American hip hop and working with both UK and US artists.
+Edinburgh Born Rob Mitchell leads Abstract Orchestra, a British hip hop orchestra that are known for reworking classic American Hip Hop and working with both UK and US artists.

-In July 2015, the Audio Soup festival in Dunbar became the first to dedicate an entire stage to Scottish hip hop artists.
+In July 2015, the Audio Soup festival in Dunbar became the first to dedicate an entire stage to Scottish Hip Hop artists.